exonum/rfcs/README.md

 either case a summary from the meeting will be posted back to the RFC pull request.

-Maintainers of related repositories makes final decisions about RFCs after the benefits and drawbacks are well understood.
+Maintainers of related repositories make final decisions about RFCs after the benefits and drawbacks are well understood.
 These decisions can be made at any time, but the maintainers will regularly issue decisions.
 When a decision is made, the RFC pull request will either be merged or closed.
 In either case, if the